Magnus Stenbock: Early life

-Education and military service (1680–1688)
+Education and military service

 Magnus Stenbock was tutored at home from 1671.
-Firstly Haquin Spegel taught him Christianity, and reading and writing in both Swedish and Latin.
+Haquin Spegel taught him Christianity, and reading and writing in both Swedish and Latin.
 After Spegel, Stenbock was lectured by theology expert Erik Frykman.
 Frykman was succeeded by Uppsala student Olof Hermelin, who taught Stenbock between 1680 and 1684, and had a great influence on his linguistic and intellectual development.
 From Hermelin, Stenbock received practical oratory exercises and was lectured on leading cultural languages such as German and French, ancient history, geography, political science, law, and physical exercises such as fencing, dancing and equitation.
 Stenbock developed a strong interest in geometry, especially in the field of fortification, and according to Hermelin, displayed great rhetorical and linguistic talent at an early stage.

 In the autumn of 1682 Stenbock entered Uppsala University, where he and Olof Hermelin attended lectures with Olof Gardman, professor of Roman law, and Olof Rudbeck, professor of medicine.
 To complete his master's degree, Stenbock conducted an extensive educational voyage in Western Europe.
 Stenbock traveled in the spring of 1684 with a small company, partly financed by Queen Ulrika Eleonora, with Hermelin serving as host.
-The first destination was Amsterdam, where Stenbock practiced his language skills and undertook classes in turning.
-Inspired by the Dutch painters, Stenbock used his spare time to learn how to paint chickens, geese and other birds in a realistic and detailed pattern.
+The first destination was Amsterdam, where Stenbock practiced his language skills and took classes in turning.
+Inspired by the Dutch painters, Stenbock used his spare time to learn how to paint realistic birds.
 The next destination was Paris, where Stenbock took private lectures in mathematics from Jacques Ozanam.
 In 1685 Hermelin left Stenbock after Christina Catharina De la Gardie withdrew her financial support.

 In the spring of 1685, Stenbock returned to the Netherlands.
 With the help of his cousin, Countess Maria Aurora von Königsmarck, he attained an audience with Count Gustaf Carlsson, who was commander of a Dutch regiment, and applied for a commission as ensign in his regiment.
 The following year Stenbock obtained a Dutch commission from William of Orange, which marked the start of his military career and the end of his travels.
 In 1687 Stenbock served in Stade, in the Swedish province of Bremen-Verden, as captain of an enlisted German regiment under the command of Stade's commandant, Colonel Mauritz Vellingk.